Residential Parking Permit Program (RP3) For CSU Stadium Events#

 - RESTRICTION.
 Non-permitted vehicles will not be allowed to park within the established boundary during the day of the event.

-- FINE. $100 fine will be issued for non-permitted vehicles.
+- FINE. $100 fine will be issued for non-permitted vehicles and possible towing

 - PERMITS.
 Each residential household and commercial property will receive two parking permits free of charge.

-- GUEST PERMITS.
-Each permitted household may request up to two guest permits free of charge.
+- Each permitted household may request up to two guest permits free of charge.

 - OCCUPANCY.
 The city will survey parking occupancy in a proposed RP3 area to verify a parking problem during stadium events.
-In order to do this and implement the program, no new zones can be implemented until the second season (2018-19) the stadium is open.
+To do this and implement the program, no new zones can be implemented until the third season (2019-20) the stadium is open.

 - PETITION FOR INCLUSION.
 The neighborhood provides a petition to the City with at least 10 resident signatures.

 - NEIGHBORHOOD MEETING.
 A neighborhood meeting will be held where the City will work with the neighborhood to determine zone boundaries and answer questions.

 - PUBLIC NOTIFICATION.
 A variety of communication tools will be employed to allow public comment on the creation of a zone.